JimmyThePro/einstein-quiz/README.md

     - HTML - No errors when checked with "W3C validator". https://validator.w3.org/
     - CSS - No errors when checked with "Jigsaw validator". https://jigsaw.w3.org/css-validator/
+    - Javascript - No warnings detected, when testing the code at: https://jshint.com/
     - This site is responsive.
 Different browsers work with this site (firefox, chrome, safari, edge).
 All links and buttons work.
-    - Lighthouse site tested, with good score.
+    - 'Lighthouse' with site tested, with good score.
 <br/><br/>

 ![lighthouse score](assets/images/lighthouse.png)